tridactyl/tridactyl/src/static/clippy/tutor.md

     - This mode passes all keypresses through to the web page.
 It is useful for websites that have their own keybinds, such as games and Gmail.
     - You can enter the mode with `I` and leave it with `Shift-Esc`.

 Almost all of the modes are controlled by series of keypresses.
 In this tutorial, a sequence of keys such as `zz` should be entered by pressing the key `z`, letting go, and then pressing the key `z`.
 There is no need to hold both keys at once, if that were even possible. (`zz` resets the zoom level to the default, so it probably didn't seem to do anything).
+Sometimes `help` refers to a command that must be entered in command mode; it should hopefully always be clear from context which we mean.

 ---